 If this was a passing issue, perhaps there would not need to be too much concern.
 However, it is clear that use of mobile video recording devices (and use of footage in criminal, and indeed civil, proceedings) is increasing and will continue to do so, at the same time as access to such devices, and the possibility for their covert or surreptitious use, also increases.
 It is, no doubt, a tremendously tricky area to regulate, or event to contemplate regulating, but that is no reason for the ICO to duck the issue.

-The views in this post (and indeed all posts on this blog) are my personal ones, and do not represent the views of any organisation I am involved with.
+The views in this post (and indeed most posts on this blog) are my personal ones, and do not represent the views of any organisation I am involved with.